FroeMic/TUM-IN-Protein-Prediction-1/lectures/12-introduction-structure.md

 **Question: **How many different amino acids are there?

+> 20

+**Question: **How do amino acids differ?
+What do they have in common?

+> Different amino acids have different side-chains, which influence the chemical features of the respective amino acid.
+All of them share the same backbone.

 **Question: **In which different feature groups can you categorize amino acids?

+> polar, non-polar, acidic \(negatively charged\), basic \(positively charged\)

 **Question:** Draw the basic chemical structure of an amino acid.